 Using equations~\eqref{rud4},~\eqref{aa} and~\eqref{rud29}, we solve the heat balance equations to get the temperatures of the grains

-In the case where the two incoming edge channels described by the fields $\Phi_{\rm 1, R}$ and $\Phi_{\rm 5, L}$ are kept at different temperature $T_{s/d}$, the temperature in the above equation will be modified as $T^2\to (T^2_s+T^2_d)/2$.
-[The asymptotic limit $T^2_j= (T^2_s+T^2_d)/2$ is an expected result since, at the fully ballistic limit, the multi-site QH circuit can be thought of as an equivalent circuit representing a big composite grain coupled to two reservoirs.
-The latter is true under the assumption that the edge states between grains are fully covered by the connecting grains and are responsible for only proving impedances to the incoming electrons.]
+In the case where the two incoming edge channels described by the fields $\Phi_{\rm 1, R}$ and $\Phi_{\rm 5, L}$ are kept at different temperatures $T_{s/d}$, the temperature in the above equation will be modified as $T^2\to (T^2_s+T^2_d)/2$.
+[The asymptotic limit $T^2_j= (T^2_s+T^2_d)/2$ is an expected result, since in the fully ballistic limit, the multi-site QH circuit can be thought of as an equivalent circuit representing a big composite grain coupled to two reservoirs.
+The interpretation holds true under the assumption that the edge states between grains are fully covered by the connecting grains and are responsible only for proving impedances to the incoming electrons.]
 Similarly, in the case that the incoming edges are biased by a different voltage, $V_{s/d}$, the voltage in the equation~\eqref{rud31} changes to $V\to V_s-V_d$.
 As seen from equation~\eqref{rud31}, in the out-of-equilibrium setting of setup~\ref{fig3}, the heating effects are indeed significant.
-In all the linear response calculations presented earlier, the inclusion of the heating effect will give vanishingly small corrections that can possibly be neglected.
+In all the linear response calculations presented earlier, the inclusion of heating effects leads to vanishingly small corrections that can thus be neglected.